Special Collections possesses a few examples of ancient and early writing which may be classified as follows:

 [Descriptions contributed by Foy Scalf, Head of the Research Archives at the Oriental Institute, University of Chicago; she has a forthcoming article on these fragments to appear in the Journal of the American Research Center in Egypt.]

-The Department of Special Collections possesses two papyrus fragments written in Greek.
+Special Collections possesses two papyrus fragments written in Greek.
 The earliest, originating in the second or third century CE, is from a deed of sale for a female slave (9 lines; overall dimensions 52 x 81mm) and is written in a formal mixed-case script.
 The, dating to the sixth or seventh century CE, is from the beginning of a contract (9 lines; overall dimensions 571 x 109mm) and is written in a fluid cursive hand.